Compare · ReplyGuy

 Gorilla is better when

 You're early.
 You want to read the room before you reply.
-You want to compare signal across Reddit, X, YouTube and TikTok in one shot.
-You'd rather pay per run than carry another monthly subscription.
+You want to compare signal across Reddit, X, Bluesky, LinkedIn, and YouTube in one shot.
+You'd rather try it free with no card, then pay a flat $14.99/mo and only burn a credit on a qualified lead.

 The auto-reply problem